 A look at Energy Star

 Energy Star is a voluntary labeling program developed in 1992 by the U.S. Environmental Protection Agency (EPA) and the US Department of Energy (DoE) to "protect the environment through energy efficient products and practices."
 Energy Star's goal is to "reduce greenhouse gas emissions and other pollutants caused by the inefficient use of energy" and the EPA uses a branding program that helps consumers identify compliant products.
-You can actually learn a lot more on the
+You can actually learn a lot more on the specifics of Energy Star through its website.

 Given the astonishing growth in data center power demands, the EPA has developed and released an initial version of the Energy Star Computer Server Specification.
 As you might expect, a new initiative such as this takes time to implement, and there are few enterprise-class servers with Energy Star ratings today.
 Notable exceptions include HP's ProLiant series, Dell PowerEdge and the IBM Power 750 Express.